hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step2.md

 There is also a user interface as an alternative way to manage _Kubeless_ and your functions.

+Currently it's on a random Kubernetes NodePort (some value above 30000) and this next line will force the NodePort to 31000

+`kubectl patch service my-kubeless-kubeless-ui --namespace=kubeless --type='json' --patch='[{"op": "replace",  "path": "/spec/ports/0/nodePort", "value":31000}]'`{{execute}}

+Ideally this port adjustment should have happened when the Kubeless Helm chart was installed, but the chart currently does not allow the NodePort value to be specified.
+As a workaround we adjust the port post installation with the above command.
+We can now point your browser to the service that serves up the Kubeless UI

 The Kubeless UI: https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/